Lamden/wallet-integration-example/README.md

 # Lamden Wallet Integration Example
 When an application interacts with a blockchain it's referred to as a "dApp".
-The [Lamden Wallet](https://github.com/Lamden/wallet) runs as a broswer extention in Most modern broswers (Safari not yet supported) and it allows your website (dApp) to interact with the Lamden Blockchain.
+The [Lamden Wallet](https://github.com/Lamden/wallet) runs as a browser extention in Most modern browser (Safari not yet supported) and it allows your website (dApp) to interact with the Lamden Blockchain.

 Using the interaction API outlined below your dApp will be able to do the following things:
 - Quickly engage users of the Lamden Wallet to interact with your application quickly and effectivly